 Agreeing on shared goals and a way to measure them and including operations in the maintenance work management process is the first step towards full coordination between the departments.
 Our ultimate aim is to have operations and maintenance working as a partnership towards greater reliability & productivity.
 This isn’t going to happen overnight though and we have to work hard at building trust & cooperation between the departments.
 Maintenance maturity moves through 4 distinct phases from reactive to preventative to predictive and ultimately to pro-active.
 If we can’t build that relationship we will struggle to break out of being reactive but if maintenance and operations can work closely & cooperatively then we can reach new heights in reliability and productivity.

-Phil Hurford is the manager of Skills4work Maintenance Excellence programme.
-You can contact him on 027 488 6446 or email@example.com
+Colleen Russell is the manager of Skills4work Maintenance Excellence programme.
+You can contact her on 027 434 0193 or firstname.lastname@example.org